abhinavuppala/ResumeCustomizer/README.md

 5. To stop the containers:
    1. `docker compose down`

+You should also be able to run it through Docker Desktop.

 This will run our server on port 8080.
 It has the following endpoints: